 Here, in this case, we have to calculate P for five different cities with the given rate of growth of 0.65

-The Exponential function in Excel is also used in the regressions linear modeling in the statistics.
+The Exponential function in Excel has also been used in the regressions linear modeling in the statistics.

 Things to Remember About Exponential Function (EXP) in Excel

 The Exponential function in Excel is often used with the Log function; for example, in case, if we want to find the rate of growth or decay, in that case, we will use the EXP and the LOG function together.

 We can also use the POWER function in place of the Exponential function in Excel, but the only difference is the measurement precision.
 While using the POWER function, we can provide the of e as 2.71 or maybe up to 3-4 decimal places; however, the EXP function in excel, in general, takes the value of e to 9 decimal places.

 So, if we are calculating an Exponential in excel Series, of dealing with non-linear exponential functions graph in which we have the Exponential value, it is better to use the EXP function in excel instead of the POWER functionPOWER FunctionPOWER function calculates the power of a given number or base.
 To use this function you can use the keyword =POWER( in a cell and provide two arguments one as number and another as power..